-Or as my father wisely puts it, "hunger is the best seasoning".
+Or as my father wisely put it, "hunger is the best seasoning".

-And when it comes to stretching budgets nothing satisfies like a delicious cup of chocolate de agua dominicano, long ago a breakfast or dinner budget drink, now we drink it for comfort and for its delicious taste.
+And when it comes to stretching budgets nothing satisfies like a delicious cup of chocolate de agua dominicano; long ago a breakfast or dinner budget drink, now we drink it for comfort and for its delightful taste.

 About our recipe